gvwilson/thirdbit/fiction/iffy/index.md

 The sound was *behind* them this time.

 She and Iñacio turned in unison.
-The light in the Ecologist's hand reflected off two—no, three—bots like the pair that had been pulling the dolly.
+The light in the Ecologist's hand reflected off three—no, four—bots like the pair that had been pulling the dolly.
 One was missing part of a foreleg.
-Another's side was deeply dented as if something had tried to punch right through it, and all three bore more scratches and scars than Iffy could count.
+Another's side was deeply dented as if something had tried to punch right through it, and all four bore more scratches and scars than Iffy could count.

 The lead bot took a step toward them.
 "Hey now," Iñacio cautioned.